THE EVANGELICAL REVIEW OF THEOLOGY & POLITICS

 John Corvino, Ryan T. Anderson, and Sherif Girgis, Debating Religious Liberty

-, New York: Oxford University Press, 2017.
+and Discrimination, New York: Oxford University Press, 2017.

 Reviewed by Daniel Brockway.